DRAFT 6 practical steps to quash festive stress havoc, put the joy back into Christmas, instead of dreading it.

 Though you look forward to it all year, when Christmas arrives the experience can be pretty overwhelming.
 Trying to get everything ready in time can be incredibly stressful.
 And small wonder.
 Money worries, family tensions, pressure to socialise.
 If you struggle to stay at your happy weight or often turn to food as a way of coping or rewarding yourself, being surrounded by treats and snacks over the holidays is a nightmare.

 Managing stress levels is important for your health in the long term because stress is implicated in so many different chronic diseases, including heart disease, Alzheimer’s, diabetes, depression, gastrointestinal problems.

-If you’re thinking you don’t fall into the ‘I’m stressed enough to be making myself ill’ category, don’t be fooled.
+If you’re thinking you don’t fall into the ‘I’m not stressed enough to be making myself ill’ category, don’t be fooled.
 The drip-drip-drip of everyday stress can be as damaging as major life incident-related stress (such as death and divorce), so don’t wait to take action.
 It’s also worth considering that stress makes it very hard to lose weight, and you’re much more likely to store it around the middle.
-This is because the human body hasn’t evolved much since caveman times, when the extra energy was stored where it was most easily accessed, so it could be used to run away from the sabre-toothed tiger.
+This is because the human body hasn’t evolved much since caveman times, when the extra energy was stored where it was most easily accessed, so it could be used to run away from the saber-toothed tiger.

 The 10-minute mind trick:

 Set aside 3 slots of 10 minutes each daily to practice a mindful activity such as meditation.
 If you’re new to meditation or need more support, use a guided meditation app or meditation videos on Youtube to lead you through the process.

 Love your body with food and hydrate: